MacPass/MacPass/README.md

 An unsigned build of the current contiuous tag can be found here: [Continuous Build](https://github.com/mstarke/MacPass/releases/tag/continuous)

-Due to the nature of the build it might be unstable, however this version contains all the lates changes and bug fixes!
+Due to the nature of the build it might be unstable, however this version contains all the latest changes and bug fixes!

 ## How to Build